kjmadera24/COE352_Proj1/README.md

 SVD is a fundamental linear algebra technique used in data analysis, dimensionality reduction, and various scientific applications.

 ### Usage <a name="usage"></a>
 In order to use this code you need to download it and edit the InputMtrx variable at the bottom of the code to any matrix youd like to get the SVD from.
-The code reads this input as an array,
+The code reads this input as an array so, when inputting your matrix you must assure it is as an array of arrays as an example ' [[3,2,2],[2,3,-2]] '

+### Functions <a name="functions"></a>

+#### Function: calc_SV <a name="function-calc_sv"></a>
+This function calculates the singular values from the inputted eigenvalues.

+Parameters:
+EigVals: A list of eigenvalues.